 Bring your pet to the hospital

-Our emergency centre phone number is 9829 1628 and is available 24/7.
-It is best to phone first, so we can advise you what to do, and make the necessary preparations for when you arrive with your pet.
+Our emergency centre phone number is 9829 1628 and it is best to phone first, so we can advise you what to do, and make the necessary preparations for when you arrive with your pet.

 When should I call for emergency after-hours help?